 It is expected, and the following discussion assumes, that the notes will not be issued at a discount to their principal amount.
-Stated interest on the notes will generally be taxable to you as ordinary interest income at the time it accrues or is received, in accordance with your method of accounting for U.S. federal income tax purposes.
+Thus, except as described below, stated interest on the notes will generally be taxable to you as ordinary interest income at the time it accrues or is received, in accordance with your method of accounting for U.S. federal income tax purposes.

 Under applicable Treasury regulations, we will generally be presumed to exercise our option to redeem the notes if the exercise of the option would lower the yield on the notes.
-The yield on the notes would be lowered if we redeemed the notes before the initial increase in the interest rate, and therefore the notes will not be treated as issued with original issue discount ("OID").
+The yield on the notes would be lowered if we redeemed the notes before the initial increase in the interest rate, and therefore the notes initially will not be treated as issued with original issue discount ("OID").
 If, contrary to the presumption in the applicable Treasury regulations, we do not redeem the notes before the initial increase in the interest rate, solely for purposes of calculating OID, the notes will be treated as if they were redeemed and new notes were issued on the presumed exercise date for the notes' principal amount.
-The same analysis will generally apply to the subsequent increases in the interest rate, which means a note that is deemed reissued will generally be treated as redeemed prior to any subsequent increase in the interest rate and therefore as issued without OID.
+The same analysis will generally apply to the subsequent increases in the interest rate, which means a note that is deemed reissued at any time up to and including June 23, 2023 will generally be treated as redeemed prior to any subsequent increase in the interest rate, and therefore as issued without OID.
+However, if a note is outstanding and not called in September 2023, it will be deemed thereafter, solely for purposes of calculating OID, to have been issued with OID, due to the subsequent increase in the interest rate.
+Accordingly, you will thereafter be required to accrue OID using a constant-yield method, based on a compounding of interest, regardless of your regular method of accounting for U.S. federal income tax purposes, and will be required to include amounts in income prior to receipt of the associated cash.
+You should consult your tax adviser regarding your tax consequences if the notes are not called in or prior to September 2023.